Shaheryar-01/is_chatbot/README.md

 ## How It Works

-1. **PDF Download:** The app automatically downloads the employee handbook from a Google Drive link if not present locally.
+1. **PDF Download:** The app automatically downloads the IS documents from the folder in the repo if not present locally.

 2. **Document Loading & Vectorstore:**